merkletreejs/merkletreejs/README.md

 • **hashLeaves**? : *boolean*

-If set to `true`, the leaves will hashed using the set hashing algorithms.
+If set to `true`, the leaves will hashed using the set hashing functions.

 ___